NTK-DFL: Enhancing Decentralized Federated Learning in Heterogeneous Settings via Neural Tangent Kernel: Experiments

 \textbf{Network Topologies}\quad A sparse, time-variant $\kappa$-regular graph with $\kappa = 5$ {was} used as the standard topology for experimentation, where for each communication round $k$, a new random graph $\mathcal{G}^{(k)}$ with the same parameter $\kappa$ is created.
 Various values of $\kappa$ {were} tested to observe the effect of network density on model convergence.
 We also experimented with various topologies to ensure robustness to different connection settings.
 We used a network of 300 clients throughout our experiments.

 \textbf{Baseline Methods}\quad We compare our approach to various state-of-the-art baselines in the DFL setting.
-These include D-PSGD \citep{d-psgd}, DFedAvg, DFedAvgM \citep{dfedavg}, and DisPFL \citep{dispfl}.
+These include D-PSGD \citep{d-psgd}, DFedAvg, DFedAvgM \citep{dfedavg}, DFedSAM \citep{dfedsam}, and DisPFL \citep{dispfl}.
 We also compare with the centralized baseline NTK-FL \citep{yue2022neuraltangentkernelempowered}.
-The upper bound NTK-FL would consist of a {client fraction} of $1.0$ where the servers constructs an NTK from all client data each round, which is infeasible due to memory constraints.
-Instead, we conducted a comparison following \citet{dispfl}, equalizing the degree of the busiest node in DFL with that of the server in centralized FL.
-Additional details regarding baselines and NTK-FL results can be found in Appendix \ref{appendix:B}.
+The upper bound NTK-FL would consist of a {client fraction} of 1.0 where the server constructs an NTK from all client data each round, which is infeasible due to memory constraints.
+Instead, we conducted a comparison following \citet{dispfl}, which we include in Appendix~\ref{appendix:baselines}.
+We also include details on baseline hyperparameters in Appendix~\ref{appendix:baseline-hyperparameters}.

 \textbf{Performance Metrics}\quad We evaluate the performance of the various DFL approaches by studying the aggregate model accuracy on a global, holdout test set.
 This ensures that we are measuring the generalization of the aggregate model from individual, heterogeneous local data to a more representative data sample.
 Our approach is in line with the goal of training a global model capable of improved generalization over any single local model (Section \ref{section:problem statement}), unlike personalized federated learning where the goal is to fine-tune a global model to each local dataset \citep{pfl_survey}.
 When evaluating the selection algorithm in Figure \ref{fig:Selection Algorithm}, we split the global test set in a 50:50 ratio of validation to test data.
 We use the validation data to sort the models based on their accuracy, and report the test accuracy in the figure.